 The main benefit of the DACI decision-making framework or the reason for using it is that it helps in group decision-making and simplifies complex project processes and tasks.

 The DACI model enhances the confidence among the members by making the project work easy and understandable.

 DACI supports the contributors in providing genuine feedback and opinions.
-The process is well-structured in which all the team members take up particular roles.
+The process is well-structured in which all the team members take particular roles.